Home • Welcome to ALSO!

 • Model Marketable Title Act (1990)

 This act is a comprehensive marriage and divorce act.
 It minimizes the number of prohibited marriages, and includes the concept of no-fault divorce.
 A state could enact separately the part on marriage and/or separately the part on divorce.
-(This act is now regarded by the NCCUSL as a model act, instead of a uniform act, and so it may be known as the Model Marriage and Divorce Act.)
+(This act is now regarded by the Uniform Law Commission as a model act instead of a uniform act.)

 Colorado: Colo.
 Rev. Stat. § 14-2-101 et seq. ...
 [Uniform Marriage Act]